AdnanHidic/bss_ecg/README.md

 -  Display ECG signal to-scale (full signal or one of its parts is displayed, no real-time display support)
 -  Display QRS detection results on the same graph
 -  Display annotations loaded from signal files
--  Add your own annotations
+-  Add your own annotations and store them to custom files (displayed in another color, limit 1 annotation per timestamp)
 -  Save your annotations to signal files for later use